NiladriHazra/Ginie_Public/Readme.md

-# 🎥 Ginie - AI-Powered Movie Discovery App
+# 🎥 Ginie - AI-Powered Movie Android App

 ## The main repo is Private